Never Fear Another

 Most generators serve a dual purpose of emergency backup power and are in the 4000-6000 watt range that also double as a great jobsite generator where power may not be available.
 Sure, this will work great for running lights, a refrigerator, and a microwave but the hassle will lie with running extension cords and choosing which items to power when and monitoring constantly to assure you don’t overload the Generator.

-Once you have a DuroMax large wattage generator you then have the option of using a transfer switch or interlock kit to connect it to your home.
+You have the option of using a transfer switch or interlock kit to connect your generator to your home.
 A transfer switch can cost anywhere from a few hundred dollars up to a thousand dollars for parts and labor to install.
 An interlock kit fits on top of your home’s existing power panel and costs on average between 50 - 70 dollars.

 Enjoy the freedom and flexibility of fuel choice.
 With Dual Fuel and Tri Fuel technology, you have several options, depending on your budget and what’s easily accessible.
 Gasoline is a tried-and-true fuel for portable generators.
 Propane is cost effective, clean-burning, fuel efficient, low maintenance, has a long shelf life, and is readily-available.
 Finally, natural gas offers an unlimited fuel source.